BlockchainCommons/lethekit/README.md

 ## Additional Information

-The following files contain everything you need to set up your LetheKit hardware and install its hardware.
+The following files contain everything you need to set up your LetheKit hardware and install its software.

 * The [Parts List](doc/parts-list.md) describes all needed parts.
 * The [Case Information](case) contains STL files for 3-D printing.
-* The [Assembly Instructions](doc/assembly.md) show how to put it together.
+* The [Lethekit Assembly Instructions](doc/assembly.md) show how to put it together.
-* The [Installation Instructions](doc/installation.md) show how to install LetheKit in your Arduino development environment.
+* The [Lethekit Installation Instructions](doc/installation.md) show how to install LetheKit in your Arduino development environment.
-* The [Seedtool Application](seedtool/README.md) contains code that can be uploaded to your LetheKit to allow you to generate and recover
+* the [Seedtool Installation Instructions](seedtool/doc/build.md) show to install Seedtool on your LetheKit using the Arduino IDE.
-[BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallet master seeds in [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and [SLIP-39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) formats.
-See also the [Seedtool Installation Instructions](seedtool/doc/build.md).
+* The [Seedtool Application Instuctions](seedtool/README.md) describe how to generate and recover [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallet master seeds in [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and [SLIP-39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) formats.

 ### Dependencies